Retirement Income 201: Building on the Basics

 "If you have a health savings account, or HSA, and take the proper steps, you can hedge against that by turning it into what is essentially a healthcare Roth IRA that grows for the future, has tax-free withdrawals and is portable," Semple notes.

 HSA contributions are pretax and allow you to invest your money after you hit a minimum threshold for deposits.
 You can add to your account over multiple years as your investments grow tax-free.
 Better yet, your withdrawals are also untaxed as long as you use them for healthcare expenses.
-In short. if managed correctly, HSAs are tax-free from beginning to end.
+If managed correctly, HSAs are tax-free from beginning to end.
+They're also a great place for high-income earners to continue to save pretax if they've already maxed out their retirement plan contributions.

 "The current setup of HSAs places no expiration date on claiming medical expenses," Shively says.
 "So instead of immediately getting reimbursed for present medical expenses, you could opt to pay from current savings and let the money in your HSA grow through its investments.
 Then, as long as you have your receipts, you can apply for reimbursement for those costs after you retire."